777 Charlie: Development

 In September 2017, Rakshit Shetty announced his next film under the production banner Paramvah Studios titled as 777 Charlie.
-Kiranraj K, who had assisted Rishab Shetty in Ricky and Kirik Party, was brought on board for the project, which marked his directorial debut.
+Kiranraj K., who had assisted Rishab Shetty in Ricky and Kirik Party, was brought on board for the project, which marked his directorial debut.
 Shetty agreed to produce the film as the script was considered to be "first-of-its-kind" in Kannada cinema.
 Kiranraj also revealed that some sequences in the film were inspired from his real-life incidents.
 Before the film's production in June 2018, dog trainer BC Pramod trained three Labrador Retrievers to play the role of Charlie in the film for three weeks, as the bonding between the dog and the lead actor was to be real and convincing.

 Casting

 The makers initially considered Aravinnd Iyer as the lead actor, whom Shetty had recommended after working with him in Kirik Party.
 Shetty stated that "The character in the film works in a vehicle manufacturing factory and wears a rugged look, and even the neighbourhood children are scared of him.
 The role perfectly suited Aravinnd and he came on board".
 But, as the production delayed, Iyer left the project in February 2018 as his schedule clashed with that of Bheemasena Nalamaharaja (2020).
 Subsequently, Shetty replaced him in the lead role.

 In May 2018, Pushkara Mallikarjunaiah announced a casting call for the film's female lead, in which Sangeetha Sringeri was selected as the female lead from the audition with over 2,700 entries.
 Raj B. Shetty joined the cast in July 2018, where he played the role of a veterinary doctor.
-Danish Sait also joined the shoot in the first schedule.
-Child artists Sharvari and Praanya P Rao, also appeared a part of the film.
+Danish Sait joined the shoot in the first schedule.
+Child artists Sharvari and Praanya P Rao, appeared in a part of the film.
 In November 2020, it was announced that Tamil actor Bobby Simha would appear in a cameo role, marking his debut in the Kannada film industry.